CYP4F2: Genetic variants

 Genetic variations in CYP4F2 play a role in physiological processes and health outcomes.
 Genetic variations in CYP4F2 are considered in personalized treatments related to drug dosages and vitamin supplementation strategies.

-Confirmed variations in in CYP4F2 serve as biomarkers for individual differences in response to warfarin—adjusting warfarin dosage based on genetic information has demonstrated a decrease in negative clinical outcomes.
+Confirmed variations in CYP4F2 are biomarkers for individual differences in response to warfarin—adjusting warfarin dosage based on genetic information has demonstrated a decrease in negative clinical outcomes.

 Warfarin dosing algorithms that specifically incorporate the CYP4F2 genetic variants are a subset of the broader range of warfarin dosing algorithms.
 As of May 2020, 92 out of 433 described warfarin dosing algorithms in the literature included CYP4F2 variants;

 the other covariates included in these algorithms have been age, concomitant medications, weight, and the variants in the other genes: CYP2C9 and VKORC1.

-One specific genetic variant which produces the enzyme with valine residue replaced to methionine residue at position 433 of the protein (V433M substitution), a single-nucleotide polymorphism denoted as CYP4F2*3 (rs2108622), that is present in 28% of global population, leads to reduced enzymetic activity due to decrease in steady-state hepatic concentrations of the enzyme.
-This variant has a role in eicosanoid and Vitamin E metabolism, in the bioavailability of Vitamin K, in affecting doses of antigoagulants such as warfarin or coumarin, and is also associated with hypertension, with increased risk of cerebral infarction (i.e. ischemic stroke) and myocardial infarction.
-Individuals who carry this genetic variant, either in a homozygous form (on one chromosome) or heterozygous form (on both chromosomes), may have an increased risk of excessive anticoagulation when treated with warfarin, although not all studies confirm this association.
+One specific genetic variant which produces the enzyme with valine residue replaced to methionine residue at position 433 of the protein (V433M substitution), a single-nucleotide polymorphism denoted as CYP4F2*3 (rs2108622), that is present in 28% of global population, leads to reduced enzymatic activity due to decrease in steady-state hepatic concentrations of the enzyme.
+This variant has a role in eicosanoid and Vitamin E metabolism, in the bioavailability of Vitamin K, in affecting doses of anticoagulants such as warfarin or coumarin, and is also associated with hypertension, with increased risk of cerebral infarction (i.e. ischemic stroke) and myocardial infarction.
+Individuals who carry this genetic variant, either in heterozygous form (on one chromosome) or homozygous form (on both chromosomes), may have an increased risk of excessive anticoagulation when treated with warfarin, although not all studies confirm this association.
 This variant accounted for a difference in warfarin dose of approximately 1 mg/day between CC and TT subjects.
 Most of the studies on warfarin pharmacogenetics, including those involving CYP4F2, have been conducted in European ancestry patients; still, there has been significant activity in developing dosing algorithms for individuals of Asian ancestry.

 The CYP4F2 enzyme also regulates the bioactivation of anti-parasitic drug pafuramidine; as such, genetic variations in the CYP4F2 that alter enzyme function can impact the efficacy and safety of these drugs for patients receiving therapy.
 For example, individuals with a variation that leads to reduced activity of the enzyme may not fully metabolize pafuramidine, leading to lower drug concentrations and reducing its effectiveness against malaria.
 In contrast, variations associated with increased enzyme activity could result in faster metabolism of pafuramidine and furamidine, leading to higher than expected drug concentrations which may increase the risk of adverse effects.